 International entry status: Entry is unrestricted for citizens and permanent residents of United Kingdom

 All travelers in Netherlands must observe these coronavirus safety measures:

-The above information was last checked on 1/24/22.
-Remember to check the latest COVID-19 travel safety regulations for your train to Amsterdam from London closer to your date of departure here
+The information above was last checked on 11/17/22.
+Remember to review the latest COVID-19 travel safety regulations for your train to Amsterdam from London as this information can change.

-The current restriction level for your return trip by train from Amsterdam to London is: Partially open
+The current restriction level for your return trip by train from Amsterdam to London is: Unrestricted

-Reentry to United Kingdom is allowed for: Entry is partially open for citizens and permanent residents of Netherlands
+Reentry to United Kingdom is allowed for: Entry is unrestricted for citizens and permanent residents of Netherlands

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

 Last checked on 11/6/22.
 We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to London from Amsterdam here.

 There are a few train stations in London to start your route from including London Victoria, London Euston and London Kings Cross.
 In Amsterdam you have a few train station options to choose from for your arrival including Amsterdam Centraal, Amsterdam Sloterdijk and Amsterdam Amstel.